Anthony Rizzo Player Props: Yankees vs. Rangers

-Anthony Rizzo, with a slugging percentage of .410 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Texas Rangers, with Jacob deGrom on the mound, April 28 at 8:05 PM ET.
+The New York Yankees and Anthony Rizzo (.405 slugging percentage over his past 10 games, including one homer), battle starting pitcher Nathan Eovaldi and the Texas Rangers at Globe Life Field, Saturday at 7:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Rangers.
+He had a one-hit showing in his most recent game (1-for-2) against the Rangers.

 Anthony Rizzo Game Info & Props vs. the Rangers